Estimated reading time: 7 minutes

 Waiting to get harnessed up.

 After a comically strenuous drive up a trail that felt more like a mule’s path, we finally conquered the mountain peak at a staggering altitude of 15,454 feet.
-Thank goodness we packed oxygen – it saved us passing out!
+Thank goodness we packed oxygen – it saved us from passing out!
 From the top, we could practically wave to Ft.
 Lauderdale.

 Wait, I’m coming.